dylangilson/Nirvana/README.md

 Use the provided main.c to see how it is structured

 ## Dependencies
-* GLEW
 * GLFW

 ## Dependency Installation
 * Debian Linux Distributions (e.g. Ubuntu):
-	- install GLEW and GLFW using commands:
+	- install GLFW using commands:

 ```sh
 sudo apt install libgl-dev